maker-ATOM/Python-ROS/ROS2/README.md

 ```
 Double tab to view all available introspection tools of ROS2.

+- Should be used for continuous data streams (sensor data, robot state, …).
+- Are for continuous data flow.
+Data might be published and subscribed at any time independent of any senders/receivers.
+Many to many connection.
+Callbacks receive data once it is available.
+The publisher decides when data is sent.

 ### Services
 Services are based on a call-and-response model versus the publisher-subscriber model of topics.
 While topics allow nodes to subscribe to data streams and get continual updates, services only provide data when they are specifically called by a client.